kyouryuukunn/renpy-ActionEditor3/README.md

  The Action Editor has the following features:

-  * View and adjust the transform properties of images, camera coordinates, and 3D layer depth with bars
+  * View and adjust the transform properties of images and camera with adjusting a bar or typing value.
-  * View and adjust the x and y coordinates of the camera with a mouse-positionable camera
+  * View and adjust the x and y coordinates of the camera with a draggable camera icon.
   * Adjust the z coordinate of the camera with the mouse wheel.
-  * Adjust the x,y coordinate of the camera with the keyboard(hjkl, HJKL).
+  * Adjust the x,y coordinate of the camera with the keyboard(hjkl, HJKL, wasd, WASD).
-  * Alternatively, each value can be adjusted with the keyboard without going back to the original script.
+  * Reset the value with right-click on the value button.
-  * Add, delete, and edit keyframes on a timeline.
+  * Add, delete, and edit keyframes on a timeline like video editing software.
+  * the spline motion and loop is availabe
   * After setting up a scene with the desired look and animations, the Action Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
   * Introducing the concept of depth of field and allow to adjust focus position and dof.
+    Blur each image according to dof, focus postion and the distance between the camera and the image.
-  * Showing and replacing, hiding image with transition(use None for image name to hide image)
+  * Show, replace and hide a image with transition(use None for a image name to hide image)
+  * Change a scene with scene statement.
   * There is the option for hiding window during the ATL animation in clipboard data.
   * There is the option for allowing to skip ATL animation in clipboard data.

- some config variables is availabe in ActionEditor_config.rpy

  Note
  * blur transform property of each images are used for simulating camera blur in function transform prperty, so blur transform properties of each images aren't availabe when focusing is enabled.
    Set function property to None when you want to disable camera blur for already shownd images.
- * Can't get correct value If any other transform_matrix than below Matrixes are used.
+ * ActionEditor Can't get correct value If any other transform_matrix than below Matrixes are used.
     OffsetMatrix * RotateMatrix
     OffsetMatrix
     RotateMatrix
- * Can't get colormatrix property.
+ * ActionEditor Can't get colormatrix property.
- * Skipping animations may not work when the animations includes loop and the tag is already shown.
+ * Skipping animations may not work when those include the tags which are already shown and have loop animations.

  Image Viewer
 ================